SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 #### ThreadLocal

 The Java ThreadLocal class <u>enables you to create variables that can **only be read and written by the same thread**</u>.
-Thus, even if two threads are executing the same code, and the code has a reference to the same ThreadLocal variable, the **two threads cannot see each other's ThreadLocal variables**.
-Thus, the Java ThreadLocal class provides a **simple way to make code thread safe** that would not otherwise be so.
+Even if two threads are executing the same code, and the code has a reference to the same ThreadLocal variable, the **two threads cannot see each other's ThreadLocal variables**.
+The ThreadLocal class provides a **simple way to make code thread safe**.

 ##### Using a ThreadLocal